 The substantial table transforms to offer two forms – one is the stretched out form to accommodate a large group of people, and another is folded up form to accommodate only a small group of people.
 To be precise, the shape stretches out from a circular surface that can seat eight people, to a four-meter-long elliptical structure that can accommodate large team meetings and get-togethers.

-The flexible table is a brainchild of designer Thomas Heatherwick, and includes around 64 slats, which are slotted onto the mainframe and pinned into place by hand.
+The shape-changing table is a brainchild of designer Thomas Heatherwick.
+It includes around 64 slats, which are slotted onto the mainframe and pinned into place by hand.
 Furthermore, these slats are calibrated and aligned to allow lattice to open up when the table legs are pulled outwards.

 The studio began to focus on the concept of creating furniture that could alter its proportions to compensate for other design problems.
 The construction of this table represents the highest engineering precision.
 In the process of completing the work, it is still the tradition of handmade work